Adyen/adyen-flutter/README.md

 The response contains:<br>
 - `sessionData`: the payment session data you need to pass to your front end.<br>
 - `id`: a unique identifier for the session data.<br>
-- The request body.

-Put these into a `sessionResponse` object and pass it to your client app.
+2. Pass these values to your app.

-2. Create the `DropInConfiguration`.
+3. Create the `DropInConfiguration`.
 ```dart
 final DropInConfiguration dropInConfiguration = DropInConfiguration(
   // Change the environment to live when you are ready to accept real payments.